naren-jha/git-cheatsheet/README.md

   - git fetch [alias]
 * merge a remote branch into your current branch to bring it up to date
   - git merge [alias]/[branch]

+* add all and commit in one command
+  - git commit -am "[commit message]"

 ## alias